Damp Proofing

 INSTALLATION OF DAMP-PROOF COURSE

-A water-based silicone injection is considered the most effective damp proof course at preventing the rise of moisture through walls and rising damp.
+A water-based silicone injection is considered the most effective damp proof course at preventing the rise of moisture through walls.

 Re-plastering is often required after the insertion of a damp-proof course.
-Any new plastering must prevent the migration of damp and salts within the wall to the internal wall finish.
+New wall plaster will then prevent the migration of damp and salts from the wall to the internal wall decoration.

 RISING DAMP

-Rising damp refers to water travelling through leaky building materials that are in contact with the ground.
-This is a result of air drying along the upper surfaces.
-This causes the w all to draw water from the ground, which in turn evaporates into the atmosphere.
-This pattern continues to rise until the water reaches a height where it can no longer evaporate.
-Gravity then takes over and the cycle repeats itself.
+Rising damp refers to water travelling through porous building materials that are in contact with the ground.
+This causes the wall to draw water from the ground, which in turn evaporates into the atmosphere.
+This pattern continues, until the water reaches a height where it can no longer evaporate, meaning dampness will occur and remain in the wall.

 THE ELECTRO OSMOTIC DAMP PROOFING SYSTEM

 The Electro Osmotic system is increasingly accepted as an alternative to fluids and physical damp course.
-The Electro Osmotic Damp proofing system is unique in the way it uses titanium and platinum group elements to carry all positive voltages.
+This system rising damp by using a low-voltage electrical current to create an electric field that pushes moisture back down into the ground.
+It is unique in the way it uses titanium and platinum group elements to carry all positive voltages.

 Once a small voltage has been applied to the titanium via the power unit, the titanium wire in contact with the wall and anode sections will immediately become a conductor.
 Due to the ability to continually conduct electricity, a very rapid build-up in the wall is possible.